DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/epilogue.md

 "Kai, Rinne."

 Jeanne picked up her pace.
-As if in order to move apart from her bodyguard Fairin.
+As if in order to move apart from her bodyguard Farin.

 "Thanks to retake of this land, we will be able greatly increase our activity.
 First we're going to move Resistance headquarters here.